bluccino/old-tutorial/README.md

 ## The Bluccino Effect

-The whole high-level semantics of a more than 600 line's source code visible on a C++ code chunk of 25 lines?
+The whole high-level semantics of a more than 600 line's source code is visible on a C++ code chunk of 25 lines?
 Yes - 25 lines!

-We call it the 'Bluccino effect' - bringing the essential workflow of an application to the foreground in terms of a super-super simple code and blurr out the unessential details.
+* We call it the 'Bluccino effect'!
+* Bringing the essential workflow of an application into foreground
+* in terms of a super-super simple code
+* while blurring out the unessential details.

 ## Is Bluccino Free?